FirebaseExtended/custom-auth-samples/instagram/README.md

-# Use Instagram In with Firebase
+# Use Instagram Sign In with Firebase

 This sample shows how to Sign in Firebase using [Instagram](https://www.instagram.com/developer/).